 Installation Preparation¶

-This installation preparation document describes what you should prepare before installation.
-FIRERPA supports many device types and architectures.
-Here we list operations that various common devices need to prepare in advance.
-You can determine which method to use according to your actual situation.
-FIRERPA is divided into client and server components.
-The client mainly consists of Python-related libraries and interfaces, while the server runs on the target phone.
-You can choose to install the Python library on your computer to control the phone.
-Similarly, if you need to control the device through Python, you need to install and run the Android server on your phone, which is mandatory.
+The installation preparation document outlines what you should prepare before installing FIRERPA.
+Since FIRERPA supports a wide range of device types and architectures, this guide lists the necessary preparatory steps for various common devices.
+You can choose the appropriate method based on your actual situation.
+FIRERPA consists of two main components: the client and the server.
+The client primarily includes Python libraries and interfaces, while the server runs as a service on the target mobile device.
+You can install the Python library on your computer to control the phone.
+However, if you wish to control the device via Python, you must install and run the Android server component on the phone.

 Basic Requirements¶